-'''

 ./bart: symbol lookup error: ./bart: undefined symbol: PQping

-'''

 Workaround: Set the LD_LIBRARY_PATH environment variable for the BART user account to include the directory containing the libpq library.
 This directory is POSTGRES_INSTALL_HOME/lib.
 It is suggested that the PATH and the LD_LIBRARY_PATH environment variable settings be placed in the BART user account's profile.
-See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for details.
+See the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at the EDB website for details.